JJ/hoborg/text/text.md

 Before that sunny day on the Mobile docks, I had never heard of the thing.
 What was my business before that day, you want to know?
 Dock hand, I just told you, Dale!
 Damn, do you want to hear the story or not?
-You'd heard about the 'Manuel' that's now stashed in the moored wagon before I showed up here with it?
+You'd heard about the "Manuel" that's now stashed in the moored wagon before I showed up here with it?
 Well, I hadn't, I wasn't so well informed and educated as you all apparently are in this jungle.
 Why did they ask me?
 I was strong and young and confident.
 Still am.